 There are complications in using statistical methods to Beat the Closing Line:

-1. You have to be confident that the market has incorrect prices — and not you.
+- You have to be confident that the market has incorrect prices, and not you.
 The market incorporates so many opinions and diverse points of view that you’re more likely to be in the wrong.

-3. If the odds you calculate are too closely in-line with the odds on the exchange, then you may have only achieved a method for compiling odds.
+- If the odds you calculate are too closely in-line with the odds on the betting exchange, then you may have only achieved a method for compiling odds.
 This isn’t necessarily going to help find you to beat the Closing Line and make a profit

-Hopefully there’s enough information here to help get you started with Beating the Closing Line, and value betting as a whole.
+Hopefully there’s enough information here to help get you started with Beating the Closing Line (CLV), as well as value betting as a whole.
 Good luck.